3-year-old toddler dies in a hot car in Booneville, another child in critical condition

 Kaylee Petchenik, 21, of Booneville contacted local police around 2 p.m.
 Monday (July 20) stating that when she awoke from a nap, her children were missing.

+"The mother works night shifts.
+She was asleep, she had laid down for a nap.
+She said she had locked her doors and when she woke up the door was open and the kids were gone," Wood said.

-A Booneville officer who responded to the home found the children, both unconscious, lying in the back of the mother's car on the floorboard.
+Wood and a Booneville officer who responded to the home found the children, both unconscious, lying in the back of the mother's car on the floorboard.

+“I was standing next to him when we looked down and saw them in the car, but I kind of froze up at the sight," Wood said.
+"I’m not going to lie.
+He opened the door, screamed for EMS and grabbed both of them and rushed them to the hospital.”

 3-year-old Layken Petchenik was later pronounced dead at a Booneville hospital.
 Her body has been transported to the Arkansas State Crime Lab for an autopsy.